 Your Moscow tour guide can bring you to various places in Moscow where you can try delicious pelmeni.

-Pelmeni are so popular in Russia and Ukraine, that people even raised monuments to this popular dish.
+Pelmeni is so popular in Russia and Ukraine, that people even raised monuments to this popular dish.
 Here're monuments in Izhevsk (Udmurtia) and Poltava.
 They say that in the future these monuments will look more solemn with pelmeni being carved from marble.
 There's also a similar monument in Canada, commissioned by the Ukranian community.